 The interest on a reverse mortgage is adjustable and is tied to readily available market indexes.
 The initial rate is determined at loan closing and adjusts either monthly or annually.
 Interest charges do not affect the monthly payments that you receive and you are only charged interest on your loan balance, which consists of the cash you have received and the financed closing costs.
 Fixed rates are also available.

 As with a regular mortgage loan, there are closing costs involved with a reverse mortgage as well.
-These fees can be financed into the loan, and typically include the cost of the appraisal, title insurance, loan origination, escrow and recording fees.
+The majority of the fees can be financed into the loan.
+The fees typically include the cost of the appraisal, title insurance, loan origination, escrow and recording fees.

 Lisa will provide you a good faith estimate of the costs involved.

-No. Your heirs can not be held accountable for repaying the mortgage.
-Because the reverse mortgage is backed by the U.S. Government, you and your heirs are protected from ever owing more than what the house could be sold for any time in the future even if the property values depreciate.
+No. Reverse mortgages are a non-recourse loan therefore your heirs cannot be liable for repaying the mortgage.
+Because the reverse mortgage is Federally insured, you and your heirs are protected from ever owing more than what the house could be sold for any time in the future even if the property values depreciate.

 Before applying for a reverse mortgage you are required to meet with an independent reverse mortgage counselor.
 This counseling session will help you determine whether a reverse mortgage is right for you.
 The counseling session can be done either in person or on the telephone, and family or trusted friends are encouraged to participate.
 At the end of the meeting you will receive a Certificate of Borrower Counseling.